BenKuhnhaeuser/GPID/README.md

 For more detailed instructions, see [Setup](https://github.com/BenKuhnhaeuser/GPID/wiki/Setup/).

+### Make scripts executable
+First, navigate to the scripts folder.
+In the scripts folder, make the command line scripts executable using `chmod +x`:

+`chmod +x gpid parliament.R`

 ### Export path to directory containing scripts
 `export PATH=$PATH:</path/to/gpid/scripts>`
 This allows to execute the scripts from any location.